NickdevC/Home-Learning-Hub/README.md

 <img src="static/images/screenshots/duplicate-error.png" width="auto">

-#### Resources (`user`)
+#### Resource Library (`user`)

-* On entering the 'Resources' page, `users` are met with another hero banner, designed to present a welcoming feel and promote accessibility.
+* On entering the 'Resource Library' page, `users` are met with another hero banner, designed to present a welcoming feel and promote accessibility.
 The image is in-line with the homepage in terms of branding, and the accompanying text helps to explain the purpose and role of the page itself.

 <img src="static/images/screenshots/resources-hero.png" width="auto">

-* The resources page displays all uploaded resources for `users` to access and download (opening in a seperate tab).
+* The 'Resource Library' page displays all uploaded resources for `users` to access and download (opening in a seperate tab).
 These resources appear in small, simple cards, displaying only the most vital information.
 Pagination is in place to ensure that the screen does not become overcrowded with further resources being added.

 <img src="static/images/screenshots/resource-cards.png" width="auto">